Bored (Billie Eilish song)

 "Bored" is a song by American singer-songwriter Billie Eilish from the soundtrack album, 13 Reasons Why (A Netflix Original Series Soundtrack) (2017).
 The song was written by Eilish, her brother Finneas O'Connell, Aron Forbes, and Tim Anderson.
 Production was solely handled by Finneas.
 It was released by Darkroom and Interscope Records for digital download and streaming on March 30, 2017, as the lead single from the soundtrack.
-A mid-tempo pop ballad, the song's lyrics see Eilish sing about finally discovering her former lover's mistakes.
+A mid-tempo pop and R&B ballad, the song's lyrics see Eilish sing about finally discovering her former lover's mistakes.
 The song has received generally mixed reviews from music critics, with a number of them deeming it as forgettable.

 The song has been certified gold or more in the United States, Australia, Mexico, and Poland by the Recording Industry Association of America (RIAA), Australian Recording Industry Association (ARIA), Mexican Association of Producers of Phonograms and Videograms, A.C.
 (AMPROFON), and Polish Society of the Phonographic Industry (ZPAV), respectively.
 An accompanying music video was released on June 26, 2017, and directed by Miles & AJ.
 In it, Eilish is shown dressed in a blue tracksuit with matching high-top Nikes while hanging off a ladder that seemingly goes on forever into endless white space.
 The video received positive reviews, with critics praising Eilish's performance.
-Eilish promoted "Bored" by performing it for her Where's My Mind Tour (2018) and When We All Fall Asleep Tour (2019).
+Eilish promoted "Bored" by performing it for her Where's My Mind Tour (2018), her When We All Fall Asleep Tour (2019), and her 2022 Happier Than Ever, The World Tour.

 Background and composition

 The song was written by Eilish alongside her brother Finneas O'Connell, known under his stage name of Finneas, Aron Forbes, and Tim Anderson.
 Finneas was solely responsible for the song's production.
 Eilish told V magazine that being able to make music for 13 Reasons Why and having it appear on the show's soundtrack was great for her due to opening her music to a much bigger audience.
 "Bored" was released for digital download and streaming by Darkroom and Interscope Records as the lead single from the soundtrack album 13 Reasons Why (A Netflix Original Series Soundtrack) on March 30, 2017.

 According to the sheet music published at Musicnotes.com, "Bored" is composed in the key of G major and has a tempo of 122 beats per minute (BPM).
 Eilish's vocals span a range from A3 to D5.
-Music journalists described the song as a mid-tempo pop ballad.
+Music journalists described the song as a mid-tempo pop and R&B ballad.
 Lyrically, "Bored" is a song built on harmonies that demonstrates Eilish feeling contempt for an ex-lover who had made too many mistakes: "I'm not afraid anymore/What makes you sure you're all I need?"